eProsima-Private/AML-Tools/docs/rst/tutorials/dashboard_context_broker.rst

    requests.exceptions.HTTPError: 413 Client Error: Content Too Large for url: http://localhost:1026/v2/entities

+This error indicates that the request payload is too large for the server to process.
 You may need to configure the Context Broker to accept larger payloads.

-This error indicates that the request payload is too large for the server to process.
+To address this issue, you can adjust the following flags in the Context Broker configuration:

+* ``inReqPayloadMaxSize``: Increase this value to allow larger incoming request payloads.
+* ``outReqMsgMaxSize``: Adjust this value to handle larger outgoing response messages.
+* ``logInfoPayloadMaxSize``: Configure this flag to manage the size of payloads in log entries.
+* ``logLineMaxSize``: Modify this value to accommodate longer lines in log files.

+Set each flag according to the size of the data you need to handle.